jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 # How is design different for Agile?

-- engineers build more quickly (and change it more rapidly)
+- engineers build quickly, change rapidly
-- demands on design are very different than what most designers are accustomed to.
+- demands different than what designers are accustomed to
-- execution is only part of the game; we do enablement too
+- execution + enablement

 ---

 ## How to make design for agile successful?
-- focus on the right questions,
+- focus on the right questions
-- keep pace with our engineers,
+- keep pace with engineers
-- build beautiful, functional product,
+- build beautiful, functional product
-- enable clients to do the same.
+- enable clients to do the same

 ---